 Pedestrian Network Study

-Future planning work will determine budget amounts for pedestrian improvements in specific corridors, and at that stage, the District will begin to review options for your street.
-At this stage, we are only looking at which streets will be included as part of the network.
+Future planning work will determine budget amounts for pedestrian improvements in specific corridors, at which time the District will begin to review options for individual streets and begin public consideration on improvements.

 Phase 1: Fall 2014.
 Review of relevant background information and data.